spacemeshos/go-spacemesh/README.md

 Ensure that `$GOPATH` is set correctly and that the `$GOPATH/bin` directory appears in `$PATH`.

-Before building we need to install `protoc` (ProtoBuf compiler) and some tools required to generate ProtoBufs.
+Before building we need to set up the golang environment.
 Do this by running:
 ```bash
 make install
 ```